 The graph above illustrates the change in scores for the Camp HOPE America Resiliency Scale.
 A repeated measures ANOVA was computed to examine the differences in pre-camp, post-camp, and follow-up test mean scores.
-The results of the analyses showed an increase from pre-test to post-test and an again from post-test to follow-up.
-This increase in children's resiliency was statistically significant [F(2,408)=11.84; p<.05].
+The results of the analyses showed an increase from pre-camp test to at-camp test and an again from at-camp test to follow-up.
+This increase in children's resiliency was statistically significant [F (2, 769) = 26.34; p < .001].
 This means that the individual's level of resiliency increased after participating in Camp HOPE America.